UMM-CSci-3601/backend-lab/LABTASKS.md

   - [ ] What exactly is the request that is sent to the server?
   - [ ] How does the server react to the request?
   - [ ] What reply does the database send back to the server?
-  - [ ] What is the response to the client?
+  - [ ] What is the response to the client (What information is included in the response can you see in Thunder Client)?